airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

-# Tutorial 1 - Getting to know the Python API :notebook_with_decorative_cover:
+# Tutorial 1 - Getting to know the Python API :snake:
 Welcome to the first tutorial of this series.
 In this tutorial we will get to know the Blender Python API and render your first ray-traced synthetic image!